-MGT 250 Business Internship
+Business Internship

-This course provides the opportunity to explore and gain experience in a career area related to business.
-Textbook theory and classroom experience is enhanced while working in a supervised professional setting.
-The field study will incorporate business or business related assignments.
-All field work will be supplemented by scheduled meetings with the instructor.
-The course requires 120 hours of field work.
+This course provides the opportunity to explore and gain valuable work experience in a career area related to business.
+Textbook theory and classroom experience are enhanced while working in a supervised professional setting.
+The course incorporates business or business-related assignments that enable students to develop the competencies needed to succeed in a competitive work environment.
+Students are required to complete 135 hours of work and attend a mandatory leadership seminar/ conference.
 Grading is on a pass/fail basis.